-RECOMMENDED APPROACH
+APPROACH CHOSEN

 In the Fifth Power Plan, the Council adopted the corporate perspective in setting the discount rate.
-This paper is recommending that the Council continue to use the corporate perspective in adopting a discount rate for use in the Sixth Power Plan.
+The Council continued to use the corporate perspective in adopting a discount rate for use in the Sixth Power Plan.
 This approach is most frequently recommended in the economic literature and is widely used in the electric industry, as well as in other industries.
 It leads to a discount rate that aligns the decision about investing capital with the interest rates and cost of that capital to the entity making the investment decision.

-This paper recommends, however, that this approach be modified to include the effect of other investment decision makers, end-use consumers, as appropriate for the decision in question, rather than implicitly assuming that all decisions on resources are made by utilities.
+For the Sixth Plan, this approach has been modified to include the effect of other investment decision makers, end-use consumers, as appropriate for the decision in question, rather than implicitly assuming that all decisions on resources are made by utilities.
 This will be described further below.

 It should be noted that, unlike much of the analysis and data provided by the Council in its plans, which are directly useable by the entities acquiring resources, costs of capital and discount rates derived from them are specific to each entity.
-A composite rate, such as this paper recommends that the Council use, will not likely be appropriate for use by any particular utility, though the Council's approach to choosing a value should be useful and is recommended.
+A composite rate, such as the Council uses, will not likely be appropriate for use by any particular utility, though the Council's approach to choosing a value should be useful and is recommended.